salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 	* Example ` "users" : [ { "id" : "20720" } ]`

 Routes SHOULD NOT reference "member" and/or "employee/user" without referencing the parent "enterprise".

+# Request Format

+* Dates MUST be ISO 8601 style of 2015-05-04T15:39:03Z
+	* MUST NOT include any other ISO 8601 date style
+	* requests MUST be in either 'Z' or plus/minus format

+* Servers MUST reject requests if the body has unexpected or undocumented properties OR objects.

 # Response Format